 Our History

+Founded in 1990 as the Breastfeeding Promotion Council of Hawaiʻi, our journey began as a grassroots journal club created by and for lactation consultants.
 Today, Breastfeeding Hawaiʻi is a federally recognized 501(c)(3) nonprofit and the state affiliate of the United States Breastfeeding Committee (USBC).
 We continue to advocate for families and professionals statewide.

 Our Mission